 If you were to solely compare Bear and Puffy retail prices, Bear is several hundred dollars less expensive.
 We honestly think it’s pretty difficult to find a premium mattress like Bear for a better price, so we think its value is pretty great.
 That isn’t to say Puffy isn’t a good mattress, we just think you get a bigger bang for your buck with Bear.

-A queen size Bear mattress goes for about $840 and Puffy retails for around $1,150.
-Once you calculate promotions or discounts, pricing usually ends up around $720 for Bear and $850 for Puffy, which isn’t a monumental difference, but a difference nonetheless.
+A queen size Bear mattress goes for about $800 and Puffy retails for around $1,150.
+Once you calculate promotions or discounts, pricing usually ends up around $650 for Bear and $850 for Puffy, which is a considerable difference.